stuebersystems/doc.quattropod.en/docs/mini/firmware-upgrade.md

 ![](/assets/img/lazymaclist.png)

-* Download the file [lazymaclist](https://download.stueber.de/doc/de/support/lazymaclist) on the USB stick.
-Both files should be saved to the root directory:
+* Both files should be saved to the root directory as follows:

 ![](/assets/img/usb.fw.structure.png)